Workshops

 Art has long played a powerful role in human experience – offering comfort, sparking curiosity, and helping us make sense of the world.
-In 2019, the World Health Organization (WHO) published a report with 900 studies showing how the arts can support health and well-being.
+In 2019, the World Health Organization (WHO) published a report with 900 studies showing how the arts can support (mental) health and well-being.
 When combined with mindfulness, the impact can be profound.

 “Mindfully engaging with art can help us cultivate a beginner’s mind, enhance our sensory awareness, build the courage to face difficulties, and foster appreciation and joyfulness.
 In art we encounter life at its fullest.“